IIceClimber/IIceClimber.github.io/index.md

 # Project 1 Pwnagotchi
 My first project that I wanted to tackle was the pwnagotchi.
 A pwnagotchi is a small penertration testing tool used for   Wi-Fi packet sniffing and handshake capture.
+The way it captures these handshakes is when a client or phone attempts to connect or reconnect to a router for internet.
+When they do connect they perform an action called a 4-way handshake with the access point.
+If the Pwnagotchi is listening at the right time and on the right channel, it can capture that handshake for later cracking.
+The pwnagotchi had another method of capturing handshakes if it cannot identify any client attempting to reconnect to an access point.
+The Pwnagotchi will send out deauth packets to force a client to reconnect, thus creating an opportunity to catch a handshake.
+## Storage and processing
+captred handshakes are saved as a ".pcap" format or ".pcapng" under the directory "/root/handshakes"
+## Offline Cracking
+There are many tools on the internet used for cracking hash files. the most popular include hashcat, Aircrack-ng and John the ripper.
+Furthermore the most recognised wordlist used to crack these hashes is rockyou.txt

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.